 Smithers ticks all the boxes with seven incredible mountain ranges surrounding the town, numerous coffeehouses and bistros, newly established craft breweries and a lively music scene.

-Half day helicopter tours into the mountains trips, plus jet boat tours along the Bulkley River are available from Smithers and can be booked in advance with Bon Voyage.
+Half day helicopter tours into the mountains trips are available from Smithers and can be booked in advance with Bon Voyage.

 Distance: 126 miles